Feast Your Eyes on These Beautiful Cookbooks

 Who doesn’t love a whimsical, colorful, frosted sugar cookie?

-Rolling out the dough and cutting it into shapes – trees, ornaments, bears, turkeys – is a daunting task.
+It is a daunting task to roll out the dough and cut it into shapes—trees, ornaments, bears, turkeys.
 Whipping up the perfect buttercream frosting takes patience.
-But baker extraordinaire Jenny Keller leads readers through the steps in a systematic – and fun – way.
+But baker extraordinaire Jenny Keller leads readers through the steps in a systematic—and fun—way.

 I discovered this book last December, improved my decorating techniques during the pandemic, and I am now addicted!
 Like most things in life, the more you practice, the easier it is.
 And, even the mistakes taste delicious!